Aladin Isaković

 Aladin Isaković (born 28 July 1985) is a Bosnian professional footballer who plays as a centre-back for First League of FBiH club Čelik Zenica.

-Club career
+Career

 Early career

 Isaković started off his career at Žepče, where he played until 2009.
 After Žepče, he played for hometown club Čelik Zenica, Heimstetten, Travnik, Vitez and Frauenfeld.

 Mladost Doboj Kakanj

 On 24 December 2014, Isaković signed a contract with, at that time, First League of FBiH club Mladost Doboj Kakanj.
 In June 2015 with Mladost, he won the 2014–15 First League of FBiH and got promoted to the Bosnian Premier League.
 In 2017, Isaković became the captain of Mladost.
 On 30 June 2018, he extended his contract with the club until June 2020.

 On 15 August 2018, in a 0–1 loss against Široki Brijeg, Isaković made his 100th appearance for Mladost, a club record.
 On 22 May 2019, he was named the Mladost Doboj Kakanj player of the 2018–19 season by the club supporters.

 On 18 June 2020, Isaković left Mladost over five years after joining the club, with his contract expiring.